Swatara Ferry House

-Swatara Ferry House, also known as "Old Fort," is a historic home located at Middletown, Dauphin County, Pennsylvania.
+Swatara Ferry House, also known as "Old Fort," is a historic home located at Middletown, Dauphin County, Pennsylvania, United States.
 It is a 1 1/2-story log building with a full stone foundation and cellar, built in two sections.
 It is believed to date to about 1820.

 It was added to the National Register of Historic Places in 1976.